revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-23. Can we have multiline template?
+23. Can we have a multiline template?
 If so, how?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)